Vincent Lindon: Career

+Lindon was also awarded the Volpi Cup for Best Actor at the 2024 Venice Film Festival for his lead role in The Quiet Son.

 Personal life

 In the 1980s, Lindon was in a relationship with Claude Chirac, daughter of President Jacques Chirac, for nearly ten years.
 Lindon later had a highly-publicised relationship with Caroline, Princess of Monaco.
 Lindon has a son, Marcel, born in 1996.
 He married actress Sandrine Kiberlain in 1998, with whom he has a daughter, Suzanne, born in 2000.
 The couple met in 1993 on the set of the film L'Irrésolu (1994).
 They separated in 2003.
+Lindon later dated Chiara Mastroianni after playing the love interest of her mother Catherine Deneuve in Belle maman.